rational-studio/conf-ts/README.md

 ### Loose Mode

 The `--loose` flag enables a more permissive parsing mode.
-When this flag is not enabled, the compiler enforces stricter type checking.
-For example, it will throw an error for type castings like `String(123)`.

-In loose mode, however, these type castings are permitted, allowing for more flexible data representations.
-This is particularly useful when you need to convert between types in your configuration files.
+This is useful when you need to convert between types in your configuration files.

 To enable loose mode, use the `--loose` flag: